placebeyondtheclouds/pikvm-zero2w-eth/README.md

 ## Results

-- it's working as it supposed to
+- It's working as it supposed to
-- power consumption 2.5W when streaming and half of that when idle
+- Power consumption 2.5W when streaming and half of that when idle
 - The adapter doesn't support auto-negotiation, so full duplex should not work with auto-negotiation on the other end (requres setting full duplex mode manually on both ends), **but it is working** with every adapter I tested.
 Default half-duplex mode connection is unstable and hangs on traffic.
-- ethernet stability:
+- Ethernet stability:
   - ```
     [ ID] Interval           Transfer     Bitrate         Retr
     [  5]   0.00-30.00  sec  20.5 MBytes  5.73 Mbits/sec    2             sender